Visit the Fagus Factory

 Both Gropius and Meyer went on to be very influential in the Bauhaus movement that spread through Germany and Europe.
 The building they started with proved their talent and it has stood the test of time.

-Incredibly, the same company that built the Fagus Factory is still operating here today, making moulds for shoe production.
+I think it’s really incredible that the same company that built the Fagus Factory is still operating here today, making moulds for shoe production.

 Although technology has changed and the moulds are now made from plastic, not beech wood, the building has needed very few modifications over the years.